 You'll be able to view each players approval status and team approval status.
 When all listed players have submitted the necessary eligibility documentation, the team's displayed status will be changed from "Pending" to "Approved".

 **At the discretion of the Committee, certain exceptions to the Eligibility rules may be made.
 Any exception would be rare and only granted if, in the Committee's view, the exception does not materially alter the talent level and competitive nature of the affected division.
-The States Committee also has discretion on decisions with players and team rosters who do not meet the spirit of the Heartland States tournament.
+The States Committee also has discretion on decisions with players and team rosters who do not meet the spirit of the States Tournament.